harris-ippp/s18-a07/README.md

 4. Which air operator with the most fatalities.
 Hint: Use `groupby`.
 (4 points)

 5. Make a histogram of accident years.
+(4 points)

     Hint: Some of the dates are missing or formatted poorly so you can pass the argument `errors='coerce'` to [`pd.to_datetime()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.to_datetime.html) to simply convert them to `NaT` ("Not a Time",  the equivalent for times of `NaN` for numbers).